RustyWar85/DirtyBird-Tap-Cores/README.md

-Beta of my tap integrated Dirty Bird cores
+Beta of my tap integrated Dirty Bird core's

 Other DirtyBird files are located in the Dirtybird GitHub Below

 https://github.com/MakerBogans/dirtybird

-Note: all versions including Rapido of the tap core use the dragon fan ducts
+Note: all versions including Rapido of the tap core's use the dragon fan ducts

 ![alt text](https://github.com/RustyWar85/DirtyBird-Tap-Cores/blob/main/Images/DIRTYBIRDTAP.jpg)